 Spend a bit of time in the working world and you will eventually be exposed to the challenges of how fluid the workspace can be.
 Mergers and buyouts, changes in leadership, retrenchments, promotions.
 All of these can cause deep anxiety, even when the change is perceived as positive.
 Here’s a story of how one person used Shape of Emotion to accept some significant changes in his place of work.

-First, though, let’s see just why Shape of Emotion was needed.
+First, though, let’s see just why Shape of Emotion (our model, process and tool for emotion regulation) was needed.
 Meet Joe.
 His company was going through a restructure.
 This was causing him a great deal of stress and he was battling to accept how the restructure would affect him.
 As a result his managers were getting exasperated with his resistance and they seriously considering retrenching him.

 According to Joe there were a lot of things that were wrong and unfair.
 People around him were being deceitful.
 He was in full victim mode, blaming and complaining, threatening to fight the situation.
 He accepted that he was not in a good place emotionally.
 He acknowledged that he had also not been feeling well, had been making mistakes with his work, plus his sleeping habits were not great.